liwybloc/sonic-ws/README.md

 Developer Experience:
 - Minimal boilerplate code due to listeners only receiving valid data
-- Enums can map to any primitive value, such as numbers, strings, null, etc. in 1 byte
+- Enums can map to any primitive value (e.g. number, string, boolean, null) and transmits in 1 byte
 - Timers and intervals for sockets that automatically clear upon closure
 - Debug tools for socket ids, byte size, data logging, etc. for troubleshooting
 - JSDoc's for understanding